CITY OF

 CONSENT AGENDA

-Treasurer’s Report, Monthly Transaction Report & Accounts Payables
+Treasurer’s Reports, Monthly Transaction Report & Accounts Payables

 DEPARTMENT REPORTS